What looms over a new freelancer more than anything else? I think we can agree building your client base ranks pretty highly on the list.

 Never underestimate the power of email, but do it right

 With so many avenues to pursue clients within the online space, it’s easy to forget the power of a simple email.
-The average person checks their email 77 times a day (!), which means you can make a serious impact if you know how to send a good direct outreach email.
+The average person checks their email 77 times a day (!), which means you can have a serious impact on your business if you know how to get clients with a good direct outreach email.

 But before you go off pitching yourself to potential clients, shift your perspective from “I” to “you.”